KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

     *   A PVC requests storage.
     *   It attempts to bind to a suitable, available PV.
     *   If no matching PV is found, and a StorageClass is defined (either in the PVC or as a cluster default), a new PV is dynamically provisioned according to that class and then bound to the PVC.

+#### The Local Storage Scheduling Trap (`hostPath` & `local-path`)

+A Pod can get stuck in a `Pending` state when using node-local storage if the specific node hosting the storage lacks resources (like RAM/CPU), as the scheduler is forced to place the Pod on that single node.

+**The Core Problem: Node-Specific Storage**
+- **`hostPath` Volume:** A manual volume in a Pod spec that mounts a directory directly from the host node.
+It tightly couples the Pod to one specific node.
+- **`local-path` StorageClass:** A dynamic provisioner that automates the creation of `PersistentVolumes` which are backed by a `hostPath`.
+While it brings `hostPath` into the convenient PV/PVC model, the single-node limitation remains.
+- **Automatic Node Affinity:** In both cases, Kubernetes enforces `nodeAffinity`, requiring the Pod to run on the *exact same node* where the storage is located.
+If that node is out of resources (e.g., a busy `master` node), the Pod cannot be scheduled, even if other worker nodes are free.

+#### Solutions to the Local Storage Trap

+**Solution 1: Use Network Storage (NFS, Ceph, Longhorn)** The most robust solution is to use a network-based `StorageClass` where storage is accessible from any node.
+This decouples the Pod from the storage location.
+The Pod can be scheduled on any node with sufficient resources (`Node A`, `Node B`, etc.) and access its data over the network, completely avoiding this scheduling conflict.

+**Solution 2: Correctly Manage Local Storage**
+If you must use local storage (e.g., for high performance), ensure the PV is provisioned on a worker node with enough capacity.
+This keeps application workloads off the master node and aligns the Pod's resource needs with the node that has both the storage and the capacity to run it.

+**Scenario Summary:**
+- **Problem (Local Storage):** Pod → wants PVC → PVC binds to a PV on `master` node → Scheduler *must* send Pod to `master` → `master` has no RAM → **Pod `Pending`**.
+- **Solution (Network Storage):** Pod → wants PVC → PV is on network → Scheduler sends Pod to any free `worker` node → Pod accesses PV over network → **Pod `Running`**.

 ### Job